claygeo/whiteboard-dashboard-visual/README.md

     CHECK (actual_units IS NOT NULL)
 );

-## Notes:

-- Run the SQL code in the order provided to avoid dependency issues.
-- The dashboard primarily uses the batch_data table (filtered by shift and effective_date) and weekly_batch_summary table (for actual_units in the weekly goal timeline).
-- Ensure Row-Level Security (RLS) is configured in Supabase if your application requires it (e.g., enable RLS and set policies via the Supabase dashboard).

 ## Visuals
 Below are screenshots showcasing the dashboard's interface and features.
 (Replace this section with actual image links or filenames once provided.)